How to save money on postage

 Use discounts from a fulfillment center

-Fulfillment centers like ShipMonk can negotiate a better rate with couriers due to greater shipping volumes.
-Additionally, not only will you benefit from their expertise, but you can also leverage the fulfillment service's negotiating power on packaging and shipping costs. ' Thanks to Kevin from ShipMonk.com
+Fulfillment centers like ShipMonk can negotiate better rates with carriers due to higher shipping volumes.
+You’ll benefit from their expertise and leverage their negotiation power on packing and shipping costs.
+Thanks to Kevin from ShipMonk.com.

 Use FBA (Fulfillment by Amazon)